Summary:

 Anita Moorjani: Part of the lesson.

 Rick Archer: Yeah.
-So is one more section in your book I want to cover and also a few more quick questions have come in.
+So is one more section in your book I want to cover, and also a few more quick questions have come in.
 So there’s a section in your book that’s interesting, it’s called turning up the dial on your ego.
-And you know, a lot of spiritual teachers say, ‘Kill the ego, diminish the ego, get rid of your ego.’
-And, and so, this is interesting, because you said the ego needs to be dialed up as awareness as awareness is dialed up.
+And a lot of spiritual teachers say, ‘Kill the ego, diminish the ego, get rid of your ego.’
+And so, this is interesting, because you said the ego needs to be dialed up as awareness is dialed up.
 And so what do you mean by that?

 Rick Archer: Yeah.
-And a lot of spiritual teachers do say that, you know, you have to actually develop a healthy ego before you can transcend the ego and transcending it doesn’t necessarily mean, obviously doesn’t mean, suppressing it or anything like that.
-It just means sort of having a blossoming of universal awareness, where you still have the sense of, yeah, I am a person but I’m just not only a person, you know, I’m much more than just this individual entity you see here.
+And a lot of spiritual teachers do say that you have to actually develop a healthy ego before you can transcend the ego, and transcending it obviously doesn’t mean suppressing it or anything like that.
+It just means having a blossoming of universal awareness, where you still have the sense of, yeah, I am a person but I’m not only a person, I’m much more than just this individual entity you see here.

 Anita Moorjani: Exactly.
 And when you have developed a healthy ego, the ego stops even being an issue.